-Maximum 2 participants.
-Please contact me to schedule or for any questions.
+Please contact me for any questions.

 Important: This is a very weather dependent workshop.
 In case of cloudy weather the workshop will be rescheduled.
 If reschedule date conflicts with your schedule, you may use the registration fee towards another workshop (Milky Way or other).
 Please note that several astronomical forecasting tools are used to determine a good night of clarity, but it is not a perfect science.
 Clarity of the sky can change rapidly.
 Flexibility is very important when chasing the night skies.
 If the forecast is good but the actual conditions are not when we arrive at the destination, we will reschedule or move to another location if feasible.